SystemRDL/PeakRDL-ipxact/docs/importer.rst

 * IP-XACT allows a register to contain multiple fields with the same name.
 If this is detected, the importer will uniquify the instance names based on the fields' bit ranges.
+* Any empty register model nodes are discarded.
+This can be due to a register not containing any fields, or register file or address map structures not containing any child components.